joeljpresent/vojaq_parser/README.md

 ## Disclaimer

-This crate is very buggy and far from being finished.
+This crate is very unstable and far from being finished.
-You should not use this crate at the moment.
+You probably should not use this crate at the moment.

 ## Vojaq syntax